CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 Save and the test passes.
 This is another instance where the test doesn't drive new behavior, but it's helpful for extra assurance that the code is behaving the way we expect.

-We also want to hide the server error message each time we retry saving the form.
+Our third and final situation that we don't want the server error to show is when we try to save, the server rejects, then we try again and it succeeds.
 This is a new situation, so let's create a new `describe` block for it:

 ```js
 describe('when retrying after a server error', () => {